ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 with **Backspace** key, and GIMP now checks, whether the first and the last segments are distinct before closing the curve.

-**Contributors:** Michael Natterer, Jan Rüegg, Daniel Sabo, Ell
+**Contributors:** Michael Natterer, Jan Rüegg, Daniel Sabo, Ell…

 ### Color tools

 All color tools have been refactored to become GEGL-based filters, so they could be properly used later on when we introduce non-destructive editing.
-Hence, the _Color_ submenu in the _Tools_ menu has been retired, and these filters are now mostly unavaliable in the toolbox.
+Hence, the _Color_ submenu in the _Tools_ menu has been removed, and these filters are now mostly unavailable in the toolbox.

-**Contributors:** Michael Natterer
+**Contributors:** Michael Natterer…

 ## Text tool supports CJK and more writing systems